 How long should the meeting last?

 Your huddle must be highly focused and short to be effective.
-A typical huddle should last between 5 and 15 minutes.
+A typical team huddle or scrum meeting should last between 5 and 15 minutes.
 A simple formula to determine the optimal time for your team is 1.5 minutes per attendee + 3 minutes.
 Using this formula, a 4-person team would meet for about 7 minutes and an 8-person team for about 13 minutes.

 Always start the meeting on time (even if team members are still walking to the meeting) and do not revisit topics that people may have missed.
 This behavior will train people to show up on time.